ono-midori/ono-midori.github.io/techs/zguide.md

 To make a software system fully reliable against all of these possible failures is an enormously difficult and expensive job and goes beyond the scope of this book.

-Because the first five cases in the above list cover 99.9% of real world requirements outside large companies (according to a highly scientific study I just ran, which also told me that 78% of statistics are made up on the spot, and moreover never to trust a statistic that we didn’t falsify ourselves), that’s what we’ll examine.
-If you’re a large company with money to spend on the last two cases, contact my company immediately!
-There’s a large hole behind my beach house waiting to be converted into an executive swimming pool.
+Because the first five cases in the above list cover 99.9% of real world requirements outside large companies (according to a highly scientific study I just ran, which also told me that 78% of statistics are made up on the spot, and moreover never to trust a statistic that we didn't falsify ourselves), that's what we'll examine.
+If you're a large company with money to spend on the last two cases, contact my company immediately!
+There's a large hole behind my beach house waiting to be converted into an executive swimming pool.

 ### Designing Reliability

-So to make things brutally simple, reliability is “keeping things working properly when code freezes or crashes”, a situation we’ll shorten to “dies”.
+So to make things brutally simple, reliability is “keeping things working properly when code freezes or crashes”, a situation we'll shorten to “dies”.
 However, the things we want to keep working properly are more complex than just messages.
 We need to take each core ZeroMQ messaging pattern and see how to make it work (if we can) even when code dies.

-Let’s take them one-by-one:
+Let's take them one-by-one:

-- Request-reply: if the server dies (while processing a request), the client can figure that out because it won’t get an answer back.
+- Request-reply: if the server dies (while processing a request), the client can figure that out because it won't get an answer back.
 Then it can give up in a huff, wait and try again later, find another server, and so on.
-As for the client dying, we can brush that off as “someone else’s problem” for now.
+As for the client dying, we can brush that off as “someone else's problem” for now.
-- Pub-sub: if the client dies (having gotten some data), the server doesn’t know about it.
-Pub-sub doesn’t send any information back from client to server.
+- Pub-sub: if the client dies (having gotten some data), the server doesn't know about it.
+Pub-sub doesn't send any information back from client to server.
 But the client can contact the server out-of-band, e.g., via request-reply, and ask, “please resend everything I missed”.
-As for the server dying, that’s out of scope for here.
-Subscribers can also self-verify that they’re not running too slowly, and take action (e.g., warn the operator and die) if they are.
+As for the server dying, that's out of scope for here.
+Subscribers can also self-verify that they're not running too slowly, and take action (e.g., warn the operator and die) if they are.
-- Pipeline: if a worker dies (while working), the ventilator doesn’t know about it.
+- Pipeline: if a worker dies (while working), the ventilator doesn't know about it.
 Pipelines, like the grinding gears of time, only work in one direction.
-But the downstream collector can detect that one task didn’t get done, and send a message back to the ventilator saying, “hey, resend task 324!”
+But the downstream collector can detect that one task didn't get done, and send a message back to the ventilator saying, “hey, resend task 324!”
 If the ventilator or collector dies, whatever upstream client originally sent the work batch can get tired of waiting and resend the whole lot.
-It’s not elegant, but system code should really not die often enough to matter.
+It's not elegant, but system code should really not die often enough to matter.

-In this chapter we’ll focus just on request-reply, which is the low-hanging fruit of reliable messaging.
+In this chapter we'll focus just on request-reply, which is the low-hanging fruit of reliable messaging.

 The basic request-reply pattern (a REQ client socket doing a blocking send/receive to a REP server socket) scores low on handling the most common types of failure.
 If the server crashes while processing the request, the client just hangs forever.
 If the network loses the request or the reply, the client hangs forever.

-Request-reply is still much better than TCP, thanks to ZeroMQ’s ability to reconnect peers silently, to load balance messages, and so on.
-But it’s still not good enough for real work.
-The only case where you can really trust the basic request-reply pattern is between two threads in the same process where there’s no network or separate server process to die.
+Request-reply is still much better than TCP, thanks to ZeroMQ's ability to reconnect peers silently, to load balance messages, and so on.
+But it's still not good enough for real work.
+The only case where you can really trust the basic request-reply pattern is between two threads in the same process where there's no network or separate server process to die.

-However, with a little extra work, this humble pattern becomes a good basis for real work across a distributed network, and we get a set of reliable request-reply (RRR) patterns that I like to call the Pirate patterns (you’ll eventually get the joke, I hope).
+However, with a little extra work, this humble pattern becomes a good basis for real work across a distributed network, and we get a set of reliable request-reply (RRR) patterns that I like to call the Pirate patterns (you'll eventually get the joke, I hope).

 There are, in my experience, roughly three ways to connect clients to servers.
 Each needs a specific approach to reliability: